Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning: Experiments

-\subsection{Implementation details}
+\subsection{Implementation Details}

 Following the settings of~\cite{villa2022vclimb}, our backbone for this study is TSN \cite{wang2018temporal}, which employs the parameters of the ResNet-34 pretrained on ImageNet to initialize it.
 We adopt the same temporal data augmentation approach proposed in \cite{wang2018temporal} using $N = 8$ segments per video.
-We train our model using the Adam optimizer \cite{kingma2014adam} with a batch size of 12.
+We train the network using the Adam optimizer \cite{kingma2014adam} with a batch size of 12.
 The initial learning rate was set to $1\times{10}^{-3}$.
 To downsample the video frames, we resize the original resolution to 1.14 times the target resolution and then randomly crop the target resolution.
-We train 50 epochs for each incremental stage.
-Our exemplar refinement method enables us to select 16 exemplars for each video clip by $\beta = 1/16$.
+Our unified sampler method enables us to select 16 exemplars for each video clip by $\beta = 1/16$. {Our code and Kinetics-incremental dataset will be released soon: \url{https://github.com/Tanyjiang/video_CIL}.}

-\subsection{Comparison with SOTA methods}
+\subsection{Comparison with SOTA Methods}

-Here, we present a comparison of our proposed method against several state-of-the-art (SOTA) methods, including LwF~\cite{li2017learning}, iCARL~\cite{rebuffi2017icarl}, BiC~\cite{wu2019large}, and vCLIMB\_TC~\cite{villa2022vclimb}, on three challenging datasets.
+Here, we present a comparison of our proposed method against several state-of-the-art (SOTA) methods, including LwF~\cite{li2017learning}, iCARL~\cite{rebuffi2017icarl}, BiC~\cite{wu2019large}, and vCLIMB\_TC~\cite{villa2022vclimb}, on four challenging datasets.
 We also report the results of fine-tuning and joint-training methods, which are considered as lower and upper bounds for video incremental learning, respectively.
-As shown in Table~\ref{sota}, our method outperforms all the current SOTA methods on all the evaluation metrics.
-For example, our method achieves a much higher accuracy than the recent SOTA method vCLIMB\_TC by a large margin (29.6\% on SS V1, 16.2\% on HMDB51, and 4.2\% on UCF101), which is a very strong baseline.
-One interesting observation is that our method achieves a higher accuracy than the Joint-Upper bound on SS V1.
-This not only demonstrates that our method can effectively retain old knowledge, but also helps the network learn new knowledge better.
-We note that the obtained results are based on an unequal setup, where the frame resolution of our method is only half that of the comparison methods.
-This further highlights the efficiency and great potential of our method for class-incremental video learning.
+As shown in Tables~\ref{sota} and~\ref{sota_20}, our method demonstrates superior results compared to the current SOTA methods across all evaluation metrics for both 10-task split and 20-task split.
+For 10-task split CIL, our method achieves much higher accuracy than the recent SOTA method vCLIMB\_TC by a large margin (17.80\% on Kinetics-incremental, 37.11\% on SS V1, 12.81\% on UCF101 and 17.89\% on HMDB51). {In comparison to the 10-task setups, the performance of all methods in the 20-task setups has experienced a decline.
+Notably, even in the face of the more challenging incremental configuration, our method consistently outperforms the accuracy of vCLIMB\_TC on all datasets in the 10-task version.
+This underscores the ability of our method to enhance the model's robustness across various incremental scenarios.
+Despite achieving excellent performance, we would like to point out that the spatial resolution of input videos of our network is only half that of other methods.
+This highlights the efficiency and great potential of our method for class-incremental video learning.}